A-gent/VALHEIM-VintageServer-Mod-Hub/README.md

 <br>
 <br>

-> The following mods are included in this pack and are mirrored onto the Vintage Gaming server: <br>
+> The following mods are included in this pack and are mirrored onto the Vintage Gaming server <br>(This list is for people who want to install these mods themselves via a mod manager): <br>

+- Adventure Backpacks
+  - Adds a substantive collection of upgradeable and configurable backpacks to the game.
 - Chatter
   - Overhauls the in-game chat window and how it behaves.<br>The current mods pack above is pre-configured to force global shouts by default to avoid accidental out of range proxy chat.
 - Configuration Manager
   - Adds a mod menu to allow for configuring installed mod settings from the main menu or by pressing F1.<br>If making changes to settings, you have to rejoin the server to allow the changes to be made so its best to make changes from the main menu!
+- Extra Slots
+  - Adds a
 - FINISH WRITING THIS LIST
   - HERE